Fission310/newbie-education/PLANNING.md

     - [ ] dev op modes

-and general lesson organization - order of stuff
+and general lesson organization - order of stuff some instructions about using ai (when to not use and how to use copilot) add homeworks

 read old stuff and check if anything can be reused